-The average cost of insurance for a static caravan is roughly £150, according to industry experts, but the actual cost of your insurance will depend on the following factors:
+The average cost of caravan insurance in the UK is roughly £150-£300, according to industry experts, but the actual cost of your insurance will depend on the following factors:

 There are a range of insurance policies to cover different types of caravan.
 These are: